jasonlong/lavalamp/README.md

 **If you're using CoffeeScript, I highly recommend installing the [vim-coffee-script](https://github.com/kchmck/vim-coffee-script) plugin since it offers much better syntax highlighting (which lavalamp utilizes).**

+#### Terminal Vim

+If you're running Vim in a terminal (as opposed to MacVim, etc.) this colorscheme won't work by default.
+You can use the [CSApprox](http://www.vim.org/scripts/script.php?script_id=2390) plugin to get it working though.
+You also may need to add this line to your `.vimrc`:

+    set t_Co=256

 ### Design principles

 The idea behind the theme is that each language has its own core color.
 This way, it's easier to visually differentiate languages when they're used together.